br00ks/englishbot/docs/index.md

 # EnglishBot
 EnglishBot is a Android application prototype to practice English with.
-Its main component is a conversational agent based on Rasa.
+Its main component is a conversational agent based on the open source conversational framework [Rasa](https://rasa.com/).
 The focus is on university specific vocabulary.

 Check out this video to see the prototype in use:
 <video src="englishbot.mp4" width="500" controls preload></video>